lsu-ddem/pathways-engineering/content/1_Unit_1/1_Lesson_1/_index.md

 ### Student Materials

-Click to download the <a href="../1_Lesson_1/Student%20Handout%20-%20CrossWord%20Puzzle%20and%20Solution.pdf" download>student handouts</a> for this lesson.
+Click to download the <a href="https://crosswordlabs.com/view/discover-engineering" target="_blank">student handouts</a> for this lesson.

 ### Project